-Employment Contracts the Czech Republic
+Employment Contracts in Czech Republic

 The Labor Act does not specify that the contract must be in writing, but the Directive on Written Terms of Employment in the Czech Republic requires the employer to provide employees with a written statement of conditions and full information on the rights and obligations arising from the proposed contract, including the working conditions and remuneration for the work to be performed.